EricB2A/RES_LABO5/README.md

 TODO: Usage example

-## Tâche 1 : design the application architecture and protocols.
+## Task 1 : design the application architecture and protocols.
 ### How can we represent the system in an architecture diagram, which gives information both about the Docker containers, the communication protocols and the commands?
 Here's a (simplified) schema representing the entities and how they communicate to each other.
 ![schema](assets/schema.png)